flanagancd68/talmidimway/content/tour/why-go.md

 {{< /spoiler >}}

 {{< spoiler text="What is the COVID situation?" >}}
-As of 3/1/2022, Israel removed the vaccination requirement for international travelers to enter the country.
-For now, a negative PCR test is still required but we hope this requirement will be dropped by the time we fly.
+As of 5/20/2022, Israel requires only a health questionnaire to be completed.
+Thee are no longer vaccine or negative test requirements to enter the country.
+Should a traveler test positive for COVID while in country, a four-day quarantine period would be imposed.

-US Citizens may reenter the country without a vaccine provided they supply a negative test.
+US Citizens may reenter the country without a vaccine, but they must supply a negative test prior to returning.
+Should this requirement still be in effect when we travel, GTI will arrange for the COVID testing in Israel.
 {{< /spoiler >}}

-{{< spoiler text="What is included?" >}}
+{{< spoiler text="What is included in the cost?" >}}
 R/T economy class air from DFW ✧ Deluxe Hotels ✧ Buffet dinner and breakfast daily ✧ Lunches served on site ✧ Deluxe motor coach touring ✧ Hydration backpack with bottled water on tour ✧ All transfers, porterage, entrance fees and taxes ✧ Guide and driver tips ✧ Study guides, journals ✧ Pre-trip online course

 Many other tours do not include lunches, unlimited water, or the comprehensive study materials, and yet are more expensive than ours will be.
 So a lower sticker price on a different tour wouldn't necessarily be an "apples-to-apples" comparison.